Iconography Course Online

 – the Eagle represents St. John, which begins his Gospel in the sky, focusing on the spiritual.
 Also, according to the bestiary, the Eagle is the only animal that can face the Sun, which in this case is symbolic of the Divine Person.
 The Eagle is represented on the left, above the Bull.

-At the end of the iconography course online (Iconography of the Saints), the participants will be able to apply methods of iconographic analysis and recognise symbols and attributes of the Saints, through practical exercises and other resources for future use.
+At the end of this iconography course online participants will be able to apply methods of iconographic analysis and learn about the episodes from the lives of Jesus and Mary most commonly represented in works of art, with practical exercises and materials for future use.